 However, a doubt-ridden mind objects to the truth that the nature of all phenomena is transient.
 As a consequent of this faulty thinking, we cause ourselves to suffer when we try to cling to what’s fleeting and make it permanent.

 There must be a sound reason as to why the Gurbani time and again reminds us of the temporary or fleeting nature of everything we see in this world!

 For one, understanding impermanence of people and things helps us appreciate the time we spend with people and things we care about.

 For example, if we know somebody will disappear in a few days, wouldn’t that help one appreciate the time of those few days he spends with that person he cares about?

-Mind’s separateness from its Jot Saroop is the sign of not living in the presence!
+Mind’s separateness from its Jot Saroop is the sign of not living in the moment!